 This program includes six initiatives:

-- Nuclear Organization and Function Interdisciplinary Consortium (NOFIC): NOFIC will be composed of multidisciplinary teams that will develop and validate novel approaches and genome-wide mapping technologies that will lead to a deeper understanding of nuclear organization in time and space, and the role of this organization in regulating gene expression programs.
+- Nuclear Organization and Function Interdisciplinary Consortium (NOFIC): NOFIC is composed of multidisciplinary teams that are developing and validating novel approaches and genome-wide mapping technologies that will lead to a deeper understanding of nuclear organization in time and space, and the role of this organization in regulating gene expression programs.

-- Nucleomics Tools: This initiative will stimulate the development and validation of chemical and biochemical technologies for measuring three dimensional interactions between specific places in the genome (genomic loci), or between genomic loci and regulators of genome organization and function, in mammalian cells.
+- Nucleomics Tools: This initiative is stimulating the development and validation of chemical and biochemical technologies for measuring three dimensional interactions between specific places in the genome (genomic loci), or between genomic loci and regulators of genome organization and function, in mammalian cells.

-- Imaging Tools: This initiative will stimulate the development of higher throughput, higher resolution and higher content imaging approaches that can measure changes in nuclear organization in live single cells.
+- Imaging Tools: This initiative stimulates the development of higher throughput, higher resolution and higher content imaging approaches that can measure changes in nuclear organization in live single cells.

-- Organizational Hub (4DN-OH) and Opportunity Pool: The 4DN-OHwill develop a community website to facilitate sharing of data, reagents, standards, and protocols between 4D Nucleome investigators, and with the larger scientific community.
-4DN-OH will help foster collaborations between 4D Nucleome investigators, organize yearly scientific meetings, and oversee administrative aspects of the program.
-4DN-OH will also administer the Opportunity Pool, a fund to support new projects and initiatives that address identified needs arising throughout the lifetime of the program.
+- Organizational Hub (4DN-OH) and Opportunity Pool: The 4DN-OH developed a community website to facilitate sharing of data, reagents, standards, and protocols between 4D Nucleome investigators, and with the larger scientific community.
+4DN-OH helps foster collaborations between 4D Nucleome investigators, organize yearly scientific meetings, and oversee administrative aspects of the program.
+4DN-OH also administers the Opportunity Pool, a fund to support new projects and initiatives that address identified needs arising throughout the lifetime of the program.

-- Data Coordination and Integration Center (4DN-DCIC): 4DN-DCIC will track, store, and display all data generated by 4D Nucleome investigators.
-It will provide a Data Analysis Center to assist with integrated analyses, develop metrics and standards to be adopted by the community at large, and provide visualization tools to facilitate access and understanding of complex datasets.
+- Data Coordination and Integration Center (4DN-DCIC): 4DN-DCIC tracks, stores, and displays all data generated by 4D Nucleome investigators.
+It provides a Data Analysis Center to assist with integrated analyses, develops metrics and standards to be adopted by the community at large, and provides visualization tools to facilitate access and understanding of complex datasets.